JavOrraca/Unsupervised-ML/README.md

 library(ade4)
 ```

 Then, download the file SC_data_CleanedUp.csv, assign it to "data" and then aggregate to the customer-trip level.
-Confirm aggregation was successful by testing if the to-be-assigned "customer_data" object is a data frame.
+Ensure aggregation was successful by 1) confirming the "customer_data" object is a data frame and 2) displaying the dimensions of the data frame.

 ```R